To protect your home network from attacks and intrusions from the Internet, Keenetic routers have a firewall active by default.

 - An action to take on a packet: Deny or Allow.

 NOTE: Important!
 In Keenetic routers, firewall rules are processed after network address translation (NAT) rules.
-Therefore, when creating firewall rules, you should specify the IP address of the host after the address translation.
+Therefore, when creating firewall rules, you should specify the host's IP address after the address translation.

 Keenetic's web configurator offers the most convenient way to manage firewall rules.